amish-mishra/CDER-protein-classifier/README.md

     ```
     Then open and run the notebooks in the order listed below.

+### Note
+Some of the directories don't have the files uploaded to them due to their size.
+Namely, `/protein_pdbs, /protein_pds, /cder_models, /classifiers`.

 ## Structure of directories and notebooks
 ### The Directories
 - `cder_feature_importances_dataframes`: stores the dataframes used to assess feature importance